Skip to main content

 Water Damage Restoration Certification in Michigan

 Earn your Water Damage Restoration (WDR) certification online in Michigan with NISCR's self-paced program and receive a same-day certificate.
-This keyword-rich training prepares you for water-loss work across the Great Lakes State, from burst-pipe extraction in Detroit basements to lake-effect snowmelt cleanup in the Upper Peninsula.
+This training prepares you for water-loss work across the Great Lakes State, from burst-pipe extraction in Detroit basements to lake-effect snowmelt cleanup in the Upper Peninsula.

 100% online & self-paced — your certificate the same day, anywhere in Michigan.